Raja Yoga

 Hatha Yoga and Raja Yoga :

-In your yoga practice journey, you can encounter this term so it’s better to know the concept of Raja yoga.
+In your yoga practice journey, you can encounter this term so it’s better to know the concept.
 Being in a state of one with the supreme self is known as Raja Yoga.
 We practice seven limbs of yoga to attain the eighth limb the state of Samadhi or Raja Yoga.

 How to Practice